Food waste collections are currently suspended

 - straw or other animal bedding

-How do I keep my food waste collection containers clean?
+How to keep food waste collection containers clean

 You can keep your food waste containers clean by lining them with newspaper or kitchen roll.

-How do I stop pests/animals getting into my food waste container?
+How to stop pests/animals getting into your food waste container

-Why do you collect my food waste in the same collection vehicle as my blue lid recycling?
+Why food waste is collected in the same collection vehicle as your blue lid recycling

 Food waste is collected at the same time as the blue lid recycling but kept separate on a specially designed vehicle.
 This vehicle has a separate section (called a pod) that is located between the drivers cab and the recycling storage section.
 Food waste is kept separate throughout the collection process.

 The food waste pod lift mechanism can only empty a wheeled bin type/sized container, not the small 23 litre sized food waste outdoor container.
-This means that your separated food waste is decanted into a 240 litre wheeled bin container, called a 'slave bin', along with food waste from other homes on your street.
+This means that your separated food waste is decanted into a 240 litre wheeled bin along with food waste from other homes on your street.
 This wheeled bin is then emptied into the food waste pod keeping it completely separate from the blue lid recycling collection.